DavidJFelix/djf.io/src/content/docs/blog/example.md

 Hoffman's wisdom about perfectionism has always felt like it wants me to ignore my emotions.
 Accepting it without reasoning is problematic because it feels like accepting any other positive mindset grift -- like the only thing between you and a billion dollars is waking up at 4 am or an ice bath daily.
 Overlooking your embarrassment might get you to the goal, but ignoring it fails to learn anything from it.
-Without learning from it, you'll constantly battle anxiety and you may be unable to reassure yourself that the goal is worthwhile.
+Without learning from it, you'll constantly battle anxiety, and you may be unable to reassure yourself that the goal is worthwhile.

 ## Goals